Table of Contents Contents

 PST

 Certain provinces and territories charge an additional tax known as the Provincial Sales Tax.
-Depending on the province/territory that you are being charged the tax, will determine the percentage.
+Depending on the province/territory that you are being charged, the tax will determine the percentage.

 QST